coleman7245/SBA-320H-React-Web-Application-Project/README.md

 Input for the Textfields: 1.
 City Name: The name of the desired city.
 Example: 'Littleton'
                           2. State Code: The code of the state.
 Only applies to the United States.
 Example: 'CO'
                           3. Country Code: The code of the country.
 As per the OpenWeather API: "Please use ISO 3166 country codes."
-Example: '1' for united States
+Example: 'US' for united States

 Unsolved Problems: Adding a map that displays the weather as a color overlay would be ideal, but I didn't have enough time to implement that.